-We provide connectivity to Internet of Things devices and services offered by other companies.
+We provide connectivity to Internet of Things, or IoT, devices and services offered by other companies.
 We collect basic information about the information flowing over our network.
-However, if you are a customer of a T‑Mobile IoT service, we, and our apps providers, also collect information from the IoT device and any related app to support the service.
+However, if you’re a customer of a T‑Mobile IoT service, we, and our apps providers, also collect information from the IoT device and any related app to support the service.
 The information varies depending on the service but may include personal data like contact information and location, audio, and device activity and measurement data.

 We retain your personal data for business or tax needs, or legal reasons.

 In some of our retail stores, beacons have been deployed and we receive aggregate reports (none of which identify any individual or device) from these stores regarding store traffic that uses information collected from beacons through mobile apps.
 We may also use technology that tracks aggregate traffic patterns and wait times in our stores using Wi-Fi and Bluetooth identifiers (e.g., a MAC address).
 We’ll provide a notice at each location where we use this technology.
 If you don’t want your device used this way, opt out at any time by entering your MAC address at https://optout.smart-places.org.

 Our products and services provide links and access to others’ websites, content services, and apps, and allow you to share personal data with others and to use products and services that T‑Mobile doesn’t control.
 These third parties may collect your personal data.
 For example, we may offer social sharing features and other integrated tools (such as the Facebook “Like” button), which let you share actions you take on our products and services with other media, and vice versa.
 Your use of such features may enable the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature.
 Look for their privacy notices to see what personal data they collect, share, and use, as we of course don’t have any control over those practices.

 For additional details, check out our article on Device Apps.